Best 9 Android Emulators for iOS [2026]

 - Availability and legality: There are not many official Android emulators available for iOS, and using them may violate Apple’s App Store terms of service.

-Following is the list of the top Android emulators for iOS with their features.
-This will help you to choose the best Android emulator that aligns with your software application’s requirements.
+Following is the list of the top Android emulators for iOS with their features:

 1. LambdaTest

-LambdaTest is an AI testing platform that allows testing of mobile apps on online Android emulators at scale.
+LambdaTest is a cloud testing platform that offers Android emulators for app testing at scale.
 Using LambdaTest virtual device cloud, you can test and run your Android apps on a range of different Android emulators online.
 This includes emulators from brands like Samsung, Google, Xiaomi, OnePlus, and many more.

 Key Features: